Middle-earth: Shadow of War - Desolation of Mordor Review

 Middle-earth: Shadow of War - Blade of Galadriel was an underwhelming DLC that provided context to the overall campaign but was short and didn't offer anything remarkable.
 Middle-earth: Shadow of War - Desolation of Mordor is the latest expansion that does a lot of the same.
 Providing insight into the campaign's plotholes and a different take on the Shadow of War gameplay.
 But it won't draw those in who've already moved on.

 Players will use a grappling hook and parachute to get around the new region.
-Although it's marketed as new much of the level shares similarities from other Mordor inspired levels.
-The same architecture and atmosphere are present here, only with lots of sand everywhere.
+Although it's marketed as new, much of the level shares similarities with other Mordor-inspired levels.
+The same architecture and atmosphere are present here but with lots of sand everywhere.

 Much of Desolation of Mordor involves you trying to take a single fortress.
-While Talion and Eltariel had an easier time taking fortresses Baranor is going to need the help he can get.
-Seeing how difficult conquering a fortress as an ordinary human does give a different perspective of how difficult it really is it's not as entertaining as using the Ring's power to manipulate the Uruks.
+While Talion and Eltariel had an easier time taking fortresses, Baranor was going to need the help he could get.
+Seeing how difficult it is to conquer a fortress as an ordinary human does give a different perspective of how difficult it really is.
+It's not as entertaining as using the Ring's power to manipulate the Uruks.

 Baranor does have access to his own assortment of skills and equipment.
-Similar to Shadow of War's equipment system players can equip items found in the world by killing Uruks and earn experience to invest in skills.
+Similar to Shadow of War's equipment system, players can equip items found in the world by killing Uruks and earning experience to invest in skills.
 But these skills lack the creativity of Talion and are usually standard skills you would expect a military Captain to already have.

-If you're starving for Middle-earth: Shadow of War content Desolation of Mordor will offer a small distraction for its 3-hour campaign.
-The human perspective is a nice touch but after having full control of a Ring of Power this felt more like a handicap.
+If you're starving for Middle-earth: Shadow of War - Desolation of Mordor will offer a small distraction for its 3-hour campaign.
+The human perspective is a nice touch, but after having full control of a Ring of Power, this felt more like a handicap.
 Desolation of Mordor isn't exciting enough to bring back those who've moved on from Shadow of War.

 Verdict